tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 First we must create that paper tape.
 If you place your FOCAL source code in `examples/*.fc`, you can simply type `make` at the top level of the PiDP-8/I source tree to have it translated to `bin/*.pt` with the same base name.
-We'll work with `examples/tratbl.fc`, which gets translated to `bin/tratbl.pt`.
+(This is done by Bill Cattey's `txt2ptp` program; there is also the inverse filter, `ptp2txt`.)
+We'll work with the provided `examples/tratbl.fc` example program, which got translated to `bin/tratbl.pt` when the PiDP-8/I software was built.

 To attach that paper tape to SIMH's paper tape reader device, hit
 <kbd>Ctrl-E</kbd> to get to the SIMH command prompt, then: